 Gregor Townsend, Coach of Glasgow Warriors, on how he uses having a growth mindset with the rugby players he coaches.

 This poster provides a summary of the major points of theWorld Rugby Injury Management Guidelines.

 It is designed for use by medical practitioners and/or health care professionals, as well as, clubs/schools, coaches/teachers, team

 management/support staff, match officials and players/parents.

-On the IRB's Coaching web site, you'll find a range of resources to support you in your coaching from online learning about aspects of coaching to community forums, technical content and more.
+On the World Rugby Coaching web site, you'll find a range of resources to support you in your coaching from online learning about aspects of coaching to community forums, technical content and more.

-• About IRB Keep Rugby Clean • Ambassadors • Doping Control Procedures • Player Whereabouts • Therapeutic Use Exemptions • Prohibited substances • Dietary supplements • Consequences of doping
+• About World Rugby Keep Rugby Clean • Ambassadors • Doping Control Procedures • Player Whereabouts • Therapeutic Use Exemptions • Prohibited substances • Dietary supplements • Consequences of doping

 This resource has been designed to support coaches through the use of ‘game related’ practice.
 The resource includes progressive skill practices and games that can be used in isolation, as part of a session or as part of a series of sessions.